Mevan-Solanga/DataLog-Backend/readme.md

-# Arduino Data Logger with Node.js Backend
+# Data Logger with Node.js Server Backend

 This project combines an Arduino microcontroller with a DHT sensor to collect temperature and humidity data, and a Node.js backend to store and visualize the data.
-The Arduino reads sensor data and sends it to the Node.js server over a serial connection, where it is stored in a database and can be accessed through a web interface.
+The Arduino reads sensor data and sends it to the Node.js server over a serial connection, where it is stored and can be accessed through a web interface.

+## Quick Note

+- Please note the server setup is in a different [repository](https://github.com/Mevan-Solanga/DataLog-Backend)

 ## Features

 - Read temperature and humidity data from a DHT sensor connected to an Arduino board.
 - Send sensor data from Arduino to a Node.js server via serial communication.
 - Store data in a database for future analysis and visualization.
-- Provide a web interface to view and interact with collected data.
+- Provides a web interface to view and interact with collected data.

-## Components
+- Provided a web interface with current data, a data graph, and max temperature reading all developed using vanilla js, css and html

-### Hardware
+### Hardware Used

 - Arduino board (e.g., Arduino Uno, Arduino Nano)
 - DHT sensor (e.g., DHT11, DHT22)
 - Wires for connections
-- Optional: Real-time clock (RTC) module for timestamping data

 ### Software

 - PlatformIO VS Code IDE: for developing and uploading code to the Arduino board
 - Node.js: for creating the backend server
 - Express.js: for handling HTTP requests
-- MongoDB or other database: for storing sensor data
-- Chart.js or other visualization library: for displaying data on the web interface

 ## Setup

 1. **Arduino Setup**: Connect the DHT sensor to the Arduino board and upload the provided Arduino sketch (`sensor_readings.ino`) to read sensor data and send it over serial communication.

-2. **Node.js Setup**: Set up a Node.js server to receive data from the Arduino over serial communication, store it in a database, and serve it to the web interface.
+2. **Node.js Setup**: Set up a Node.js server to receive data from the Arduino over serial communication, and serve it to the web interface.

-3. **Database Setup**: Create a MongoDB database to store the sensor data.
-Configure the Node.js server to connect to the database and store incoming sensor readings.

-4. **Web Interface**: Create a web interface using HTML, CSS, and JavaScript (with a framework like React.js or Vue.js if preferred) to display the collected sensor data in real-time or with historical data visualization.
+3. **Web Interface**: Create a web interface using HTML, CSS, and JavaScript (with a framework like React.js or Vue.js if preferred) to display the collected sensor data in real-time or with historical data visualization.

 ## Usage